open-mpi/ompi/docs/man-openmpi/man1/ompi_info.1.rst

 EXAMPLES
 --------

+Show the default output of options and listing of installed components in a human-readable / prettyprint format:

 .. code-block::

    ompi_info

-Show the default output of options and listing of installed components in a human-readable / prettyprint format.
+Show the default output of options and listing of installed components in a machine-parsable format:

 .. code-block::

    ompi_info --parsable

-Show the default output of options and listing of installed components in a machine-parsable format.
+Show the level 1 MCA parameters of the "tcp" BTL component in a human-readable / prettyprint format:

 .. code-block::

    ompi_info --param btl tcp

-Show the level 1 MCA parameters of the "tcp" BTL component in a human-readable / prettyprint format.
+Show the level 1 through level 6 MCA parameters of the "tcp" BTL component in a human-readable / prettyprint format:

 .. code-block::

    ompi_info --param btl tcp --level 6

-Show the level 1 through level 6 MCA parameters of the "tcp" BTL component in a human-readable / prettyprint format.
+Show the level 1 MCA parameters of the "tcp" BTL component in a machine-parsable format:

 .. code-block::

    ompi_info --param btl tcp --parsable

-Show the level 1 MCA parameters of the "tcp" BTL component in a machine-parsable format.
+Show the level 3 MCA parameters of string type in a human-readable / prettyprint format:

 .. code-block::

    ompi_info --type string --pretty-print --level 3

-Show the level 3 MCA parameters of string type in a human-readable / prettyprint format.
+Show the "bindir" that Open MPI was configured with:

 .. code-block::

    ompi_info --path bindir

-Show the "bindir" that Open MPI was configured with.
+Show the version of Open MPI version numbers in a prettyprint format:

 .. code-block::

    ompi_info --version

-Show the version of Open MPI version numbers in a prettyprint format.
+Show *all* information about the Open MPI installation, including all components that can be found, all the MCA parameters that they support (i.e., levels 1 through 9), versions of Open MPI and the components, etc.:

 .. code-block::

    ompi_info --all

-Show *all* information about the Open MPI installation, including all components that can be found, all the MCA parameters that they support (i.e., levels 1 through 9), versions of Open MPI and the components, etc.